pi-hole/docs/docs/guides/wireguard/internal.md

 ## Enable NAT on the server

-!!! info "Optional for NAT"
-    If the server is behind a router and receives traffic via NAT, these iptables rules are not needed.

 On your server, add the following to the `[INTERFACE]` section of your `/etc/wireguard/wg0.conf`:

 ```bash